songyang0716/Statistical_Testing/README.md

 ### Cluster Randomized Experiment ###
+1. Why do we use clustrer randomized experiment ?
+- Sometimes, the unit randomization is infeasible or undesirable, the outcome measures are only available at the level of the cluster, or when unit interference with each other (Network Effects / Spillover Effects)

+2. Issues/challenges with cluster randomized experiment
-1. The difference-in-means estimator is no longer unbiased
+- The regular difference-in-means estimator is no longer unbiased (Mean of all samples in the treament cohort - mean of all samples in control cohort)

 ### Network Effects ###